ignaciolago/multi-cloud-deploy/README.md

-# helm-tutorial
-helm Chart examples and tutorial resources
+# helm library and parent

-This is an example charts repository.
+this is a library and parent helm charts ths sould be stay in sepaate repos but to simplfy we use the same

 ### How It Works

-I set up GitHub Pages to point to the `docs` folder.
-From there, I can create and publish docs like this:
+Here setup GitHub Pages to point to the `docs` folder.
+From there, then you can create and publish docs with version of bot components with dthe folling commands , be crate the index and respective docs to be plushied in github pages to be user later bor umbrella in gitops components:

 # library-demo